pypose/pypose/CONTRIBUTING.md

 These contributions may include but are not limited to:

 1. If you notice a typographical error in PyPose's code or documentation, you can submit a Pull Request directly to fix it.
     - If the changes you wish to make to PyPose involve significant modifications, it is recommended that you create an issue first.
-Within the issue, describe the error and information on how to reproduce the bug.
+Within the issue, describe the error and provide information on how to reproduce the bug.
 Other developers will then review the issue and engage in discussion.
     - If you require additional information regarding a specific issue, please do not hesitate to request it, and we will gladly provide it to you.
 2. If you have an idea for a new feature in PyPose and wish to implement it, we recommend that you create an issue to post about your proposed feature.
 From there, we can discuss the design and implementation.
 Once we agree that the plan looks good, go ahead and implement it.

-Once you implement and test your feature or bug-fix, please submit a Pull Request.
+Once you implement and test your feature or bug fix, please submit a Pull Request.

 ## Workflow
 This document covers a step-by-step guide of contributing.
-It will tell you how to start from setting up the code repository and create a Pull Request step by step.
+It will tell you how to start by setting up the code repository and creating a Pull Request step by step.
 This guide is modified from [OpenMMlab](https://github.com/open-mmlab/mmcv/blob/master/CONTRIBUTING.md)'s contribution guide.

 ### 1. Fork and clone